BhaveshBhansali/Information-Retrieval/README.md

 # Information-Retrieval

-This project has basic functionality of indexing, query processing and some manipulation of search results like maximal marginal relevance, semantic search.
+This project has basic functionality of indexing, query processing and some manipulation of search results like maximal marginal relevance, semantic search using Elastic Search.